UmutAltinok/UmutAltinok/README.md

 - 🌱 I’m currently learning on Python and JavaScript
 - 👯 I’m looking to collaborate on the Data Sector
 - 🤔 I’m looking for help with the Programming
-- 💬 Ask me about the Programming Path
+- 💬 Ask me about the Programming Way Path
 - 📫 How to reach me: E-mail:  umaltinok@gmail.com
                       Phone:   +90 553 983 2629